sfdcai/pixel-backup/readme.md

 augment the OG pixel's internal storage with an external drive

+> [!IMPORTANT]
+> this repository now targets the pixel 1 xl (codename `marlin`) specifically.
+> the scripts will refuse to run on other devices unless you explicitly
+> override the safety check.

 > [!WARNING]
 > this code is experimental and there is no guarantee that it works. rooting your phone or running any commands as root can be very dangerous. you have been warned.